 When a court or solicitor requests access to a patient's dental records, all the documents must be disclosed in their entirety (for example, radiographs and records), not just those considered relevant.

-Make sure you do not release third party confidential information, or any information that may harm the patient.
-If you decide not to disclose such information, you will need to make it clear that it has been withheld and explain why.
+Make sure you do not release third party confidential information, or any information that could harm the patient.
+If you decide not to disclose such information, you'll need to make it clear that it has been withheld and explain why.

 Reports and statements

-If, as a result of your involvement in a case as a witness or expert, you have received reports and statements obtained for the purposes of litigation and associated correspondence, they are covered by legal privilege and may not be disclosed.
+If you're involved in a case as a witness or expert, you might receive reports and statements that have been obtained for the purposes of litigation and associated correspondence.
+These are covered by legal privilege, and you cannot disclose them.

 Make sure to keep these separately from the patient's dental records, to prevent accidental disclosure.

-If you have received dento-legal reports concerning a case in which you are not acting as witness, you are entitled to accept the reports as being sent to you for information as the treating dentist.
-They may be filed with the patient's records.
+If you have received dento-legal reports concerning a case in which you are not acting as witness, but you are treating the patient, you are entitled to accept the reports for information They can be filed with the patient's records.

 A legal representative may also seek your opinion on the patient's treatment and prognosis.
 Unless you are being asked to provide an expert witness report for court purposes (which you would only be able to do if you had never treated the patient in question) we would recommend that you avoid providing any comments - which could later be used against you in respect of a claim.